 BCIA's provincial Council is responsible for the strategic and professional direction of the Institute, within the guidelines of the Professional Governance Act and the BCIA Bylaws.
 Council ensures that BCIA’s goals are clear, and that the parameters and approval points are established.
 Council is focused on strategic issues and guides the President, Vice President and senior management.

 Commitment of Councillors

 The provincial Council and its committees and working groups meet throughout the year.
 Members of the Council are expected to make themselves available and to participate fully, in order to fulfill their Council responsibilities which include the requirement to meet four to six times each year.
-Additional business may be conducted by email and/or conference call-in.
-Councillors need to be aware of the issues facing the profession of agrology in order to participate in Council discussions on a basis consistent with their role.
-Councillors are expected to represent BCIA to the stakeholders by providing information on BCIA’s goals and accomplishments.
-Councillors are also expected to contribute to BCIA in ways other than serving on the Council.
+Additional business may be conducted by email and/or video/conference call.
+Councillors need to be aware of the issues facing the agrology profession in order to participate in Council discussions.
+Councillors also represent BCIA to stakeholders by providing information on BCIA’s goals and accomplishments.
 Council individuals are entitled to reimbursement for expenses based on provincial government rates.

-Council shall consist of 7 BCIA Registrant Councillors, and up to 4 Lay Councillors.
+Council shall consist of seven (7) BCIA Registrant Councillors, and up to four (4) Lay Councillors.

 As per Bylaw 4, the Council must consist of: